Chair for Globalisation and Legal Pluralism

 Research projects

-In the 19th and early 20th century, Japan, China and the Ottoman Empire faced massive pressure to adapt their legal systems to Western standards.
+In the 19th and early 20th centuries, Japan, China and the Ottoman Empire faced massive pressure to adapt their legal systems to Western standards.
 The project examined the transformation processes initiated by the translation of Western law and developed approaches to legal historiography that reflect the complex dynamics of change and the global connections involved.